mageddo/dockerized-database-servers/README.md

-Docker containers scripts ready for devlopment usage
+Docker containers scripts ready for devlopment usage.
+Most of this images use [DNS Proxy Server](https://github.com/mageddo/dns-proxy-server) to solve the containers hostnames from host and between containers

-# available images scripts
-- MYSQL SERVER
-- POSTGRESQL
-- HSQLDB

-# LICENSE
-Apache 2.0